We Sing UK Hits

 We Sing UK Hits is a 2011 karaoke game part of the We Sing series of games, developed by French studio Le Cortex.
-The game features 100% United Kingdom artists.
+The game features 100% United Kingdom artists, with the only exception being that of Lil Wayne, because he is an American.

 Gameplay

 The gameplay is similar to the SingStar set of video games.
 Players are required to sing along with music in order to score points, matching pitch and rhythm.
 The game has anti cheat technology whereby tapping or humming will register on the screen but no points will be awarded.
 We Sing UK Hits also contains the addition of 'Star Notes' that allow the player to score even more points by matching the pitch and rhythm of certain hard to score parts of songs.